mindsdb/mindsdb/mindsdb/integrations/handlers/influxdb_handler/README.md

 * `influxdb_table_name`: Table name of the influxdb cloud instance

 ## Usage
-In order to make use of this handler and connect to an Jira in MindsDB, the following syntax can be used,
+In order to make use of this handler and connect to a Jira in MindsDB, the following syntax can be used,
 ~~~~sql
 CREATE DATABASE influxdb_source
 WITH